neroist/nova/README.md

 Only Wi-Fi devices are supported.

-## Notes
+## Important Notes
-**Important - Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
+**Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
 You will have to explicitly declare every argument you pass into the command.
 For example: `nova color -d 0 -c "aliceblue"`.
+Also, see [`setup`](https://github.com/nonimportant/nova/blob/main/README.md#setup).

 ## Installation
 1. Download the .exe from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it).